Antony-Thornton/MS2---Memory-Game/README.md

 #### [Go To Top](#table-of-contents "Go To Top")

 ## Navigation
+* The navigation bar has 2 layouts
+    * One view for desktop and the other for mobiles/devices with smaller screens
+* The desktop view uses a standard bootstrap 5 navigation theme in line with the cookbook project
+* The brand logo/image is at the top left with the navigation elements at the top right
+* As with the desktop view the mobile uses existing CSS code but compresses the links into a collapsible element at the top right
+    * The user should be able to open the element and see all the available links

 ## Home Page
+* The home page is the main landing page for the site
+    * When the user visits the page, they should be able to understand what the website is about and what it can offer them
+* The page presents information as its primary feature
+* It will help direct them to the key pages of the site; memory game, contact and more to compliment the project goals

 ## Memory Game Page
+* This page presents the game itself
+* It will have:
+    * A series of tiles to turn over
+    * How to play instructions
+    * A start button
+    * A reset button
+    * A numbers button - Allows users to replace tile pictures with numbers
+    * A score board
+    * Time keeping boards
+    * A modal to appear when the game is complete

 ## More Page
+* The more page will contain information on the other veggie guy brand websites
+* What they are with a brief description of the sites features
+* Navigation links to those sites

+## JavaScript Page
+This page will demo some of the features of JavaScript using event listeners This page has been included as a way to improve my knowledge on javascript event listeners

 ## Features left to implement
+* As well as a numbers tab I would like to add a way to turn off the gifs on the memory game
+    * Doing this will require updating the javascript to be inclusive but is not critical for submission
+* Build this site/game into "the Veggie Guy" fitness site

 <a name="technologies-used"></a>